Intensive driving courses: the ultimate guide

-Whether you need to cram for the written theory test, practice for the hazard perception test or pass your practical test in the fastest possible time, a set of intensive driving lessons will help you to pass in the quickest time.
+Whether you need to cram for the written theory test, practice for the hazard perception test or pass your practical test in the fastest possible time, a set of intensive driving lessons will help you to pass more quickly.
 But what's involved?
-Let Auto Express guide you...
+Let Auto Express guide you…

 The first hurdle on the way towards passing your driving test is the written exam.
 The driving theory test has changed over the years, and today learners have to sit in front of a touchscreen to take the test.
 It takes less than an hour, and if you have bought one of the number of guides available to help you get through it or are using an online guide, then it should be pretty easy to pass.

 After that, you have two years to take and pass your practical driving test.
-If you have time, then the best way to approach this is by booking lessons with a qualified instructor, who will give you tuition and be able to advise how long it'll take you to get up to a good enough standard to be able to pass your test.
+If you have time, then the best way to approach this is by booking lessons with a qualified instructor, who will give you tuition and advice on when you’ve reached a good enough standard to be able to pass your test.